charliewilliams/ShapeNote/Pods/Instructions/README.md

 - `maxWidth: CGFloat`: the maximum width a coach mark can take.
 You don't want your coach marks to be too wide, especially on iPads.

 - `horizontalMargin: CGFloat` is the margin (both leading and trailing) between the edges of the overlay view and the coach mark.
 Note that if the max width of your coach mark is less than the width of the overlay view, you view will either stack on the left or on the right, leaving space on the other side.

+- `arrowOrientation: CoachMarkArrowOrientation?` is the orientation of the arrow (not the coach mark, meaning setting this property to `.Top` will display the coach mark below the point of interest).
+Although it's usually pre-computed by the library, you can override it in `coachMarksForIndex:` or in `coachMarkWillShow:`.

+- `disableOverlayTap: Bool` is property used to disable the ability to tap on the overlay to show the next coach mark, on a case-by-case basis.

 #### Let users skip the tour
 ##### Control